 Although Diane's symptoms did not resolve, she decided to stop therapy and try to manage her complaints with a home exercise program.
 She did not receive any medical treatment over the next 20 months.

 Diane received more physical therapy and massage treatment.
 She was referred to a medical doctor who specialized in rehabilitation and physical medicine with an emphasis in spine-related injuries.
 This doctor suspected that Diane might have a condition called Thoracic Outlet Syndrome (TOS).
 TOS can occur following acute injury to the cervical spine.
 Common symptoms associated with TOS include arm numbness, tingling, and a feeling of 'heaviness.'

 Diane was referred to a vascular surgeon for a surgical consultation.
 The surgeon performed ultrasound testing and confirmed that Diane did have TOS.
 The doctor felt that the TOS was related to the injuries she received in the car crash 5 years earlier.
 Diane was advised to continue with conservative management, consisting of physical therapy, exercises and injections to manage her symptoms.If conservative treatment failed, then the vascular surgeon told Diane that the only option left was surgery.

-A lawsuit was filed.
-The drunk driver's deposition was taken.
-He testified that he had no memory of the collision.
-When he was deposed, he stated that he was unemployed and homeless.
-After 12 months of litigation, the case settled a few days before trial for the other driver's insurance policy limits.
+A lawsuit was filed against the drunk driver and MetLIfe Home Auto.
+The driver testified that he had no memory of the collision.
+After 12 months of litigation, the case settled a few days before a scheduled jury trial for the other driver's insurance policy limits.

 Diane then filed a claim for Underinsured Motorist (UIM) benefits with her own auto carrier Liberty Mutual Insurance Company.
 Liberty Mutual denied the claim, causing Diane's attorney to request arbitration pursuant to the terms of the policy.
 Liberty then hired its own counsel to defend the claim.
 After more than 12 months of litigation against Liberty Mutual, a mediation session was held.
 The parties eventually agreed upon terms of settlement.